gesievi/RADii/docs/_build/html/_sources/tutorial/Viewer_PC/documentation_rst/4_Users.rst.txt

      - Content - toggle content
      - Clear - delete content from viewer

-   - Editor = data that was sent from RhinoGrashopper
+   - Editor = data that was sent from RhinoGrasshopper

      - Follow - follow the rhino view of the user
      - User toggle avatar